Precedents & Possibilities Transforming Residential Practice

 Join us Monday, June 13, 2022 for AIA Seattle’s 2022 Housing Design Forum: Precedents & Possibilities Transforming Residential Practice at Block 41 (8 AIA LU HSW).

 This live in-person forum will follow all relevant public health guidelines for the City of Seattle and King County, and further set by AIA Seattle.
-At this time, please come prepared to mask and show proof of vaccination (or proof of a negative PCR COVID test taken within 72 hours for those unable to be fully vaccinated).
+At this time, please come prepared to mask and show proof of vaccination (or proof of a negative PCR COVID test taken within 72 hours for those unable to be fully vaccinated) with matching photo ID.
 Masks may be removed while actively eating or drinking.
 Final details to be confirmed closer to the event and sent to all registrants.
 Please note in your registration if you would like to be contacted about specific accommodations to fully participate in the program.

 Unable to join us in-person but invested in the content?
 We’re partnering with aecKnowledge to produce an on-demand video course and expand the impact of this forum.
 Stay tuned for more information post-program!